larsencyber/larsencyber.github.io/content/blog/2024-05-20-crabby-credential-stuffing-australia-account-takeovers/index.md

 ***Use of privatebin.net***

 Crabby and Juicy both used `privatebin[.]net` as an online pastebin tool to freely shared compromised accounts in giveaways to Telegram users.
-This detail is also not a key indicator of attribution, but as there are a variety variety of online pastebin tools available, the TTPs are overlapping and should be mentioned.
+This detail is also not a key indicator of attribution, but as there are a variety of online pastebin tools available, the TTPs are overlapping and should be mentioned.
 ![](/blog/2024-05-20-crabby-credential-stuffing-australia-account-takeovers/content/36-juicy12.png)
 ![](/blog/2024-05-20-crabby-credential-stuffing-australia-account-takeovers/content/37-juicy13.png)